We Are Building Our FuturesWith Consent

 High School Too is an Invitation to Dream

+This is not just a statistic; it’s a daily reality for young people in classrooms, hallways, homes, and communities.
 The education system is a critical opportunity to shift how we understand and respond to harm by building a culture of consent, care, and accountability.

-Nearly 1 in 5 students in Canada (CBC) have been subjected to sexual assault or harassment at high school.
-The above is not a statistic, it’s a daily reality for students navigating hallways, group chats, classrooms, and assemblies.
 The responsibility for ending sexual violence in high schools doesn’t rest on educators alone.
 It belongs to all of us: governments, school boards, administrators, caregivers, communities, and the institutions that shape our everyday lives.
 Real change requires more than awareness, it demands collective accountability, sustained action, and a cultural shift that puts consent and care at the centre of education.

 We start with dreaming.